Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-and his recognition as "state power" only ... virtual or in the
+recognition as "state power" only ... virtual or in the abstract (minimum

-Italian Constitutional Court’s decision n.
-17 of 2019, underlining how,
+Constitutional Court's decision n.
+17 of 2019, underlining how, although a

-although a timid and cautious opening to the admissibility of conflicts between
+timid and cautious opening to the admissibility of conflicts between powers

-powers that have as applicant individual members of Parliament can be found in
+that have as applicant individual members of Parliament can be found in it,

 nevertheless these conditions are equally shrouded by a conceptual fog that the